certtools/intelmq/docs/Bots.md

 * **Feed parameters** (see above)
 * **HTTP parameters** (see above)
+* `extract_attachment`: Optional, boolean or list of strings.
+See documentation of the Generic URL Fetcher parameter `extract_files` for more details.
-* `extract_files`: Optional, boolean or list of strings.
-See documentation of the Generic URL Fetcher for more details.
+* `extract_download`: Optional, boolean or list of strings.
+See documentation of the Generic URL Fetcher parameter `extract_files` for more details.
 * `uri`: url of the REST interface of the RT
 * `user`: RT username
 * `password`: RT password